Skip to Content

 • What action it wants to take

-Progressive rollout
+Progressive trust

-SituationRecommended Mode
+SituationRecommended mode

 Brand new workflowApproval-required or Read-only

-Workflow sends emailsApproval-required (at least initially)
+Workflow sends external messagesApproval-required (at least initially)

 Processing every incoming emailAutonomous (for speed)